 Financial planners can help you plan for retirement, find the best way to finance a new home, save for your child's education or simply help put your finances in order.
-Whatever your needs, working with an appropriately qualified financial planner is a crucial step in helping you meet short-term and long- term goals that will help ensure your future financial well-being.
+Whatever your needs, working with a professional financial planner is a crucial step in helping you meet short-term and long- term goals that will help ensure your future financial well-being.

 Finding the right planner is extremely important because your choice will almost certainly affect the security of your financial future.
 The following questions will help you interview and evaluate financial planners to find a competent, qualified professional with whom you feel comfortable and whose business style suits your needs.